reselbob/starter-microservice/README.md

 The following sections provide the information for installing the prerequisites.

-### Installing the Mimik Edge SDK
+### Installing the Mimik edgeEngine

 You can find the various versions of the Edge SDK at this URL: [https://github.com/mimikgit/edgeSDK/releases](https://github.com/mimikgit/edgeSDK/releases).
 Select the artifact relevant to your development environment and the run the setup executable or uncompress the `.tar` file, depending on the targeted operating system.

-### Installing the Mimik Edge Engine

-After you have the Edge SDK installed, you need to get the Edge Engine up and running.
-You can find the instructions for installing and running the version of the Mimik Edge Engine that is appropriate to your development machine at this URL: [https://developer.mimik.com/installation-guide/](https://developer.mimik.com/installation-guide/).
+After you have the Edge SDK installed, you need to get the edgeEngine up and running.
+You can find the instructions for installing and running the version of the Mimik edgeEngine that is appropriate to your development machine at this URL: [https://developer.mimik.com/installation-guide/](https://developer.mimik.com/installation-guide/).

 ### Installing Mimik Edge CLI Tool

-Once the Mimik Edge SDK and Mimik Edge Engine are installed, execute the following command to install the Mimik Edge CLI Tool.
+Once the Mimik Edge SDK and Mimik edgeEngine are installed, execute the following command to install the Mimik Edge CLI Tool.

 `npm install -g @mimik/mimik-edge-cli`